sankalp2004/MarenaCSVlol/Readme.md

 A sports equipment organization website for University.
 Backend is in python, frontend in html and css, and the framework used is Django.
 Upon clicking any functional key, it updates the database.
-Upon clicking download database, an excel file of the database selecetd is downloaded.
+Upon clicking download database, an excel file of the database selected is downloaded.